DexterHuang/Arclight-City/contribution/en/tutorial/black-market.md

 ## Why does my auction get extended on the Black Market?
 If someone bids on your item, the auction time extends briefly to prevent last-second sniping.

+## Is there tax on the Black Market?
+Yes, the Black Market system will take a 15% tax from the final sale price of your item. the reason for this is to prevent inflation and to keep the economy healthy.